NCAR/GlobusArchiver/README.md

 * /opt/globusconnectpersonal-2.3.6/globusconnectpersonal
 * /opt/bin/globus

 The instructions that follow assume these two programs are in your path.
+A "quickstart guide" to using Globus Connect Personal is given below, but you can also find more [information about Globus Connect Personal online](https://www.globus.org/globus-connect-personal).

 ## Installing the Globus Python SDK
 To run GlobusArchiver.py, you will need the Globus Python SDK installed.